seandmurray/docker_ubuntu_ssh_mini/README.md

-#  Docker container with ubuntu running, SSH daemon running, Admin user
+#  Ubuntu Linux docker container, SSH daemon running and an admin user.

 Script to make creating a container on both Linux and Mac a little simplier and quicker.
 Use container as development and/or testing environments.